-For more information about these distance learning opportunities, please reference the Timetable of Classes or come by the office of Distance Education in room 108 of the Dr. Jack E. Campbell College Center, or call 423-585-6899.
-The office is open from 8 a.m. until 9 p.m.
+For more information about these distance learning opportunities, please reference the Walters State website at www.ws.edu or come by the office of Distance Education in room 108 of the Dr. Jack E. Campbell College Center, or call 423-585-6899.
+The office is open from 8 a.m. until 7 p.m.
 Monday through Thursday and from 8 a.m. until 4:30 p.m. on Fridays while classes are in session.
 When classes are not in session, office hours are from 8 a.m. until 4:30 p.m.
 Monday through Friday.